-The center offers diagnostic sleep studies for adults and pediatric patients.
-The Shannon Clinic Sleep Center is the first accredited sleep center within a 90-mile radius of San Angelo and is a member of the American Association of Sleep Medicine.
-The center offers several diagnostic sleep studies for adults and children over the age of two.
-The Sleep Center has four registered technologists and is supervised by Walter Rustmann, MD, a pulmonologist at Shannon Clinic who is also board-certified in sleep medicine.
+The Shannon Clinic Sleep Center enter offers diagnostic sleep studies for adults and pediatric patients.
+The center is the first accredited sleep center within a 90-mile radius of San Angelo and is a member of the American Association of Sleep Medicine.
+The center offers several diagnostic sleep studies for adults and children over the age of two; has four registered technologists; and is supervised Archana Rao, MD.
+Dr. Rao is a neurologist at Shannon Clinic who is also board-certified in sleep medicine.

 Sleep disorder signs to look for:

 - Has your partner noticed that you gasp or stop breathing during sleep?

 - Do you often wake up feeling unrefreshed?

 - Do you sometimes feel excessively sleepy during the day?

 - Have your energy and motivation levels decreased?

 - Do you find it difficult to concentrate?